avantrec/soco-cli/README.md

 # Soco CLI: Control Sonos Systems from the Command Line

-**Warning: Please consider this to be experimental at the moment.
-The code is immature and requires cleanup, and the command line structure and return values are not yet stable.**
+**Warning: Please consider this utility to be experimental at the moment.
+The code is immature and requires cleanup, and the command line structure and return values are not yet fully stable.**

 ## Overview

-Soco CLI is a command line wrapper for the popular Python SoCo library, used to develop control programs for Sonos systems.
+Soco CLI is a command line wrapper for the popular Python SoCo library [1], used to develop control programs for Sonos systems.
 Soco CLI is written entirely in Python and is portable across platforms.

+A simple `sonos` command is provided which allows easy control of speaker playback, volume, groups, EQ settings, sleep timers, etc.

-It aims for an orderly command structure and consistent return values, making it very suitable for use in scripted automation scenarios, `cron` jobs, etc.
+Sonos CLI aims for an orderly command structure and consistent return values, making it suitable for use in scripted automation scenarios, `cron` jobs, etc.

+Sonos CLI depends on the speaker discovery mechanisms in SoCo (unless one knows and uses the speaker IP addresses directly).
+This should work for most people, but there are issues (related to multicast forwarding) on some networks that cause problems.
+There is also an issue if there is more than one Sonos system ('Household') on the same network, as would be the case with a 'split' S1/S2 Sonos system: SoCo discovery will pick one of the systems, and your required speaker may not be in that system.

+To overcome these issues, Soco CLI provides an alternative discovery mechanism that scans the network for Sonos devices without depending on multicast, and which works with multiple systems on the same network.
+See [Alternative Discovery](#alternative-discovery) below if the standard SoCo discovery doesn't work for you.

 ## Supported Environments

 - Requires Python 3.5 or greater.
 - Should run on all platforms supported by Python.
-Tested on Linux, macOS and Windows.
+Tested on various versions of Linux, macOS and Windows.

 ## Installation